Updated on September 28th, 2022, by Nikolaos Ssmanis

-Altria benefits from a number of competitive advantages, which have allowed the company to generate its steady growth over so many years.
+Altria benefits from a number of competitive advantages, which allowed the company to generate steady growth over so many years.
 First and foremost, Altria has tremendous brand loyalty.
-Retail market share for the flagship Marlboro cigarette brand has remained over 40% for many years.
+The retail market share for the flagship Marlboro cigarette brand has remained over 40% for many years.
 This affords the company the ability to raise prices every year and not lose customers.

-Altria generated operating cash flow of $8.385 billion in 2020.
-Meanwhile, the company spent just $231 million on capital expenditures, resulting in free cash flow of $8.154 billion which represented 31% of full-year revenue.
+Altria generated an operating profit of $8.4 billion in 2021.
+Meanwhile, the company spent just $169 million on capital expenditures, resulting in a free cash flow of $8.3 billion, which represented 39.3% of full-year revenue.
 Such strong free cash flow leaves plenty of cash available for shareholder returns, debt repayment, and investment in future growth initiatives.